-At the weekends, though, I would put the books away, leather myself up, crank up my bike, and belt around the New Forest or, more often than not, up to Bristol to drink cheap booze and talk shit with the lovely delinquents that I call my friends.
+At the weekends, though, I would put the books away, leather myself up, crank up my bike, and belt around the New Forest or, more often than not, up to Bristol hang out with the lovely delinquents that I call my friends.

-After the final nerve-racking spoken examination (which I passed, thank god, probably thanks to my brand new suit and tie), I went with some of those same friends up to a tiny stone cottage in the middle of nowhere in Welsh Wales for a weekend of tranquility… Hah! – Relaxing it certainly wasn’t, thanks to a curious geographically-isolated metaphysical breakdown of reality that must have been fluoride in the water or lay-lines or something.
-Anyway, in the end we realized that it was just voodoo child all along, but that’s another story.
-More importantly, the scenery was fantastic and the cottage was cold and dark and great; we walked up hills and played board games and made whisky sours and sung like idiots and managed to narrowly avoid destroying all of our friendships and minds, I think.
+After the final nerve-racking spoken examination (which I passed, thank god, probably thanks to my brand new suit and tie), I went with some of those same friends up to a tiny stone cottage in the middle of nowhere in Welsh Wales for a weekend of tranquility… Hah! – Relaxing it certainly wasn’t, but the scenery was fantastic and the cottage was cold and dark and great; we walked up hills and played board games and made whisky sours and sung like idiots and I was happy not to think about vectors and navigational regulations for a few days.

 – fooling nobody –